IT Governance and Version Control: What You Need to Know

 Not to mention these processes can open the door for cyberattacks.
 Security breaches — resulting in stolen source code, data corruption, or ransomware — of course, come at a high cost.

-Beyond legal requirements, implementing GRC is a solid business requirement.
-Every organization can benefit from improving security and implementing auditing policies.
+Beyond legal requirements, implementing governance and control practices is a solid business requirement.
+Every organization can benefit from improving security and minimizing risk.

 The first step towards compliance is securing your VCS.
 For most version control systems, this means implementing firewalls.
 With a VCS deployed in a cloud — like Amazon Web Services (AWS) — you control access via security groups and access control lists (ACLs).

 Firewalls and cloud settings are essential.
-The question is, can your VCS be made to enhance GRC and satisfy auditing requirements — and make life easier for your admins and business professionals?
+The question is, can your VCS be made to enhance governance and control to satisfy auditing requirements?
+Can it make life easier for your admins and business professionals?

 All version control systems are not equal when it comes to addressing these needs.
 Some that are very popular with developers fall short on their ability to support these enterprise requirements.

 Git is one of the most popular systems for version control.
 Developers typically download product source code to their machines to modify it.
-But using Git means developers must download entire repositories with full history in order to get that source code.
+But using Git means developers must download entire repositories with full history.
 This may be a security concern for any company, especially if they are looking to audit and maintain compliance.

 If you plan on using Git, the recommendation to improve auditability and compliance is to break up projects/products into many repos.
 Then you can assign permissions only to the repos containing the specific files developers are working on.
-This will make it easier to audit, but you will still have challenges achieving the transparency needed to satisfy all of an audit’s requirements.
-The cost of this approach is that cross repository dependencies make it harder to develop, manage, and build your systems.
+This will make it easier to audit, but you will still have challenges achieving the transparency needed to satisfy all requirements.
+The cost of this approach is that cross-repository dependencies make it harder to develop, manage, and build your systems.